LISTEN TO MY LATEST PODCAST EPISODE

 Uneven fabric color

 Imagine your sleeve piece being shades off from your body piece.
-Unless you’re (intentionally) color-blocking, then that’s a definite no-no!
+Unless you’re (intentionally) color-blocking, that’s not a great look!

 Common causes of uneven fabric color: errors during the dyeing process, exposure to sun, improper storage